Arpeet-gupta/Arpeet-gupta/README.md

 ![DevOps Engineer]()

 # Arpeet Gupta | DevOps Engineer
-I am Arpeet Gupta
+As someone who is always passionate for learning more about tech and life.
+I really enjoy learning distributed systems such as kubernetes and hybrid cloud.
+I'm Opensource enthusiast, learning and contribution to the same is my passion.
+Outside of Github Am a great animal lover 🐶, loves to try different cuisines🍜 and travelling is something I'm always found of🚕.

 - 🔭 I’m currently working on Kubernetes and AWS
 - 🌱 I’m currently learning Golang Grpc and REST APIs
-- 👯 I’m looking to collaborate on Kubernetes
+- 👯 I’m looking to collaborate on Kubernetes.
-- 💬 Ask me about DevOps
+- 💬 Ask me about DevOps.

 ## Skills and Experience
 - Kubernetes/ Istio/ AWS/ Docker/ Cloudflare/ Jenkins/ Terraform/ Prometheus/ Grafana/ Elasticsearch/ Fluentd/ Kibana/ PagerDuty